-Data Quantitative or Qualitative Potential Data Source Exposure Period Expected Dates of Primary Data Collection International Roughness Index Quantitative SRA Immediate, 1 year, and 3 years from end of construction Baseline: 2009 Endline: 2017 Deflection Quantitative Universinj (at 6 months); later TBD 6 months and 3 years from end of construction Baseline: 2009 Endline: 2017 Thickness Quantitative TBD 1 year and 3 years (if necessary) from end of construction Baseline: 2009 Endline: 2017 Road condition assessment Qualitative TBD 3 years from end of construction Baseline: 2009 Endline: 2017 Average Annual Daily Traffic Quantitative SRA and TBD 1 year and 3 years from end of construction Baseline: 2009 Endline: 2017 Origin-Destination Quantitative TBD 3 years from end of construction Baseline: n/a Endline: 2017 Vehicle Operation Costs Quantitative SRA 3 years from end of construction Baseline: 2009 Endline: 2017 Road Traffic Accidents, Injuries, and Fatalities Quantitative Ministry of Internal Affairs 1, 2, and 3 years from end of construction Baseline: 2009 Endline: 2017
+Data Quantitative or Qualitative Potential Data Source Exposure Period Expected Dates of Primary Data Collection International Roughness Index Quantitative SRA and TBD Immediate, 1 year, and 5 years from end of construction Baseline: 2009 Endline: 2019 Deflection Quantitative Universinj (at 6 6 months and 5 years months); later from end of construction Baseline: 2009 Endline: 2019 Thickness Quantitative TBD 1 year and 5 years (if necessary) from end of construction Baseline: 2009 Endline: 2019 Road condition assessment Qualitative TBD 5 years from end of construction Baseline: 2009 Endline: 2019 Average Annual Daily Traffic Quantitative SRA and TBD 1 year and 5 years from end of construction Baseline: 2009 Endline: 2019 Origin-Destination Quantitative TBD 5 years from end of construction Baseline: n/a Endline: 2019 Vehicle Operation Costs Quantitative SRA 5 years from end of construction Baseline: 2009 Endline: 2019 Road Traffic Accidents, Injuries, and Fatalities Quantitative Ministry of Internal Affairs 1 to 5 years from end of construction Baseline: 2009 Endline: 2019

-16 Normal represents growth of existing baseline traffic.
+&lt;sup>17 Normal represents growth of existing baseline traffic.
 Generated traffic is a one-time jump of traffic due to the project - generally found in rehabilitation of roads that were previously impassible or new construction to something that was previously inaccessible.
 Diverted traffic is traffic that would move from an alternate route to the project road as a result of the rehabilitation.

-Maintenance plans, 1, 2, and 3 years from Baseline: 2009 expenditures, and Quantitative SRA end of construction Endline: 2017 maintenance conducted Endine.
-2017
+Maintenance plans, 1 to 5 years from end Baseline: 2009 expenditures, and Quantitative SRA of construction Endline: 2019 maintenance conducted Eliulille.
+2019

-The evaluation is scheduled to be conducted in Fall 2017, after a 3 year exposure period, with a final report to be submitted in 2018.
+The evaluation is scheduled to be conducted in 2019, after a 5 year exposure period, with a final report to be submitted in 2020.